-12 Light Art Destinations in San Francisco That Will Light Up Your Instagram
+11 Light Art Destinations in San Francisco That Will Light Up Your Instagram

-From North Beach to the Embarcadero, to the Bayview, Yerba Buena and Golden Gate Park – and even when flying in or out of SFO – you’ll find dazzling light art works waiting to be enjoyed throughout 12 San Francisco neighborhoods.
+Nighttime is the right time to capture and share San Francisco’s extraordinary light art scene.
+To discover the many photogenic public light art installations featured in Illuminate SF, take a mesmerizing journey to some of the city’s most interesting neighborhoods.
+Experience these dramatic, eco-friendly light art works, accessible by public transit and mostly admission free.
+From North Beach and the Embarcadero, to the Bayview, Yerba Buena and Golden Gate Park – and even when flying in or out of SFO – you’ll find dazzling light art works waiting to be enjoyed throughout San Francisco’s neighborhoods.
 Charge your cell phone and camera batteries – you’re going to want photos!
 Then, be brilliant—and share them using #illuminatesf.

 When the Contemporary Jewish Museum building was unveiled in 2005, the Yud was one of the most intriguing designs by architect Daniel Libeskind.
 (Inspired by the phrase “L’Chaim,” meaning “To Life,” Libeskind let the Hebrew letters that spell “Chai,” “Chet” and “Yud” guide the form of the CJM building.)
 After dark, stand in the museum's entrance plaza to take in the dramatic warm light emanating from the Yud's 36 diamond-shaped windows.
 See the interior during museum operating hours with ticketed admission.
 Permanent.

 PaRDeS is a light installation designed by Libeskind and embedded in the wall of the CJM Grand Lobby.
-Its stylized Hebrew letters translate as “orchard" – the connotation is that the orchard can be found on the other side of the wall.
+Its stylized Hebrew letters translate as “orchard.”
+The connotation is that the orchard can be found on the other side of the wall.
 The lobby is open to all during museum hours of operation.
 Permanent.